tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client's "signature_algorithms" extension unless no valid certificate chain can be produced without unsupported algorithms (see {{signature-algorithms}}).
 Note that there is a possibility for inconsistencies here.
-For instance, the client might offer ECDHE_ECDSA key exchange but omit any ECDSA pairs from its "signature_algorithms" extension.
+For instance, the client might offer ECDHE_ECDSA key exchange but omit any ECDSA and EdDSA pairs from its "signature_algorithms" extension.
 In order to negotiate correctly, the server MUST check any candidate cipher suites against the "signature_algorithms" extension before selecting them.
 This is somewhat inelegant but is a compromise